Leo Varadkar

 Leo Eric Varadkar (/vəˈrædkər/ və-RAD-kər; born 18 January 1979) is an Irish former Fine Gael politician who served as Taoiseach from 2017 to 2020 and from 2022 to 2024, as Tánaiste from 2020 to 2022, and as leader of Fine Gael from 2017 to 2024.
 A TD for the Dublin West constituency from 2007 to 2024, he held a range of other ministerial positions from 2011 to 2024.
 Described as centre-right economically, he advocated free markets, lower taxes, and welfare reform.
 On social issues, he supported successful constitutional referendums to legalise same-sex marriage and to liberalise Ireland's abortion laws.

+Born in Dublin, Varadkar is the third child and first son in his multiracial family.
+His father Ashok is a doctor who was born and raised in Mumbai, India.
+His mother Miriam grew up on a farm in Dungarvan, County Waterford.

-Born in Dublin, Varadkar is multiracial, with a father from Mumbai, India, and a mother from Dungarvan, County Waterford.
-He studied medicine at Trinity College Dublin and worked as a non-consultant hospital doctor and general practitioner.
+Varadkar studied medicine at Trinity College Dublin and worked as a non-consultant hospital doctor and general practitioner.
 A member of Fine Gael since his teenage years, he ran unsuccessfully in the 1999 local elections but was co-opted onto Fingal County Council in 2003.

 He was elected to the council in the 2004 local elections, attaining the highest number of first-preference votes of any candidate in the country.
 First elected to Dáil Éireann in the 2007 general election, he was appointed to the cabinet of Taoiseach Enda Kenny following the 2011 general election, which saw Fine Gael return to government after 14 years in opposition.
 He served as Minister for Transport, Tourism and Sport from 2011 to 2014, Minister for Health from 2014 to 2016, and Minister for Social Protection from 2016 to 2017.
 During the campaign for the 2015 same-sex marriage referendum, he came out as gay, the first serving Irish minister to do so.